PKuziola/flights/README.md

 The architecture incorporates a local database for Jupyter Notebooks and allows Spark to run locally for initial data processing.
 Processed aggregates are then uploaded to Google BigQuery for efficient storage and querying.

-For seamless development and deployment, the project is managed through GitLab CI/CD, ensuring continuous integration, deployment, and rigorous testing, with all tests written using pytest.
+For seamless development and deployment, the project is managed through GitHub Actions CI/CD, ensuring continuous integration, deployment, and rigorous testing, with all tests written using pytest.

 # ✅  Pytest test pass